 A great playbook describes in detail the communications strategy for involving all stakeholders before, during, and after the launch.
 It’s also a first step towards sales enablement, a tool to help marketing and sales stay in step.
 In great launches, customer-facing sellers will have participated to some degree in creating the launch plan, but chances are they are only part of your selling team.
 Your playbook should be embraced across all sales and marketing divisions, laying out procedures for everyone to follow, including channel partners.

 Product launches require a super-charged effort to build a powerful demand generation engine.
 Armed with a load of customer data mined from many different sources, successful companies have a deep, strategic understanding of the marketplace and the challenges at hand.
-While a product launch is not easy, when done right it pays huge dividends as a true revenue driver.
+While a product launch is not easy, when done right with Product launch strategies, it pays huge dividends as a true revenue driver.